Distributed Optimization on Riemannian Manifolds for multi-agent networks

-We consider the consensual distributed optimization problem on a Riemannian manifold.
-Specifically, the minimization of a sum of functions is studied where each individual function in the sum is located at a node of a network.
-An algorithm to solve the problem is proposed.
-A detailed convergence analysis is carried out for smooth functions.
-The algorithm is demonstrated using some standard applications which fit the proposed framework.
+\textbf{Abstract} We consider the problem of consensual distributed optimization on Riemannian manifolds.
+Specifically, the problem of minimization of a sum of functions subject to non-linear constraints is studied where each function in the sum is defined on a manifold and is only accessible at a node of a network.
+This generalizes the framework of distributed optimization to a much larger class of problem which subsumes the Euclidean case.
+Leveraging concepts from Riemannian optimization and consensus algorithms, we propose an algorithm to efficiently solve this problem.
+A detailed convergence analysis is carried out for (geodesically) convex optimization problems.
+The empirical performance of the algorithm is demonstrated using standard problems which fit the Riemannian optimization framework.\\